Tips for answering interview questions

 - Listen to questions carefully and let the interviewer lead the conversation.
 If you don't understand a question, ask for it to be explained or repeated.

-- Be diplomatic and discreet, particularly about previous employers or co-workers.
-Don't badmouth anybody.
+- Be diplomatic and discreet, and don’t criticise previous employers or co-workers.

-- Be positive about the skills you have and what you have done.
-Don't give the employer a chance to downgrade your abilities by saying things such as "I only have..." or "I don't have direct experience in that area".
-Instead, tell the employer what you do have or can offer.
+- Show confidence in your skills and be positive about what you have done.
+For example, instead of using phrases such as "I only have..." or "I don't have…" tell the employer what you do have to offer.